mengzhichen/PHY982-report/README.md

 9. Updated section on sensitivity to remove words "numerical instability".

 10. Convergence check added.
 All optimization parts finished.

+11. Parts 3 and 4 of homework 3 are added.
+Figures are still not included.
+Spectroscopic factors are left blank.
+Convergence check needs to be added to part 2.